 Many law schools require that the LSAT be taken by December for admission the following fall.
 However, taking the test earlier — in June or October — is often advised.

 How to prepare for the LSAT

 Taking a free, timed, practice LSAT is always a good idea so that a benchmark score is available to help determine preparedness for the actual test.
 The key to success on the LSAT is preparation.
 Self-disciplined applicants may decide to self-study.
 Others might consider an LSAT preparation course.
 Testing dates and practice tests can be found on the Law School Admission Council website.

 In addition, there are some LSAT test preparation resources available on hold at the Cabell Library.

 Please consider gaining valuable post-baccalaureate experience before applying to law school.
 Law school is a tremendous and worthwhile investment which requires careful consideration.
 While you can always work to enhance your credentials (both legal and otherwise), you are strongly encouraged to become engaged in the application process 18 months before starting law school.
 VCU recommends that students apply to law school a full year before planning to enter a program.

 - Meet with your career advisor to being discussing your options

-- Prepare (throughout the spring semester) and register for June LSAT
+- Prepare (throughout the spring semester) and register for a summer LSAT administration

 - Contact VCU alumni currently attending law school or working in a law-related profession